wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-inbound-endpoint-config.md

         </tr>
         <tr>
             <td><code>ssl.keystore.password</code></td>
             <td>The store password for the key store file.
-This is optional for client and only needed if ‘ssl.keystore.location’ is configured.</td>
+This is optional for client and only needed if <code>ssl.keystore.location</code> is configured.</td>
             <td></td>
         </tr>
         <tr>